Shreykr/coupon-validator/README.md

 # Coupon Validator

-An web app to create and validate coupon codes
+A web app to create and validate coupon codes

 # Table of Contents